vjanssens/woocommerce-dropbox/readme.txt

 > Still having trouble with the installation?
 Plugin not working as you would expect?
 > Please open a support ticket in [the support forums](https://wordpress.org/support/plugin/woocommerce-dropbox)

+== Frequently Asked Questions ==

+= {"error": "Origin does not match any app domain"} = Please make sure you have entered the right domain while you're at [step 8](https://wordpress.org/plugins/woocommerce-dropbox/installation/) of the installation instructions.
+You can find the right domain when browsing to your WordPress installation and copy the URL from your browser.
+It is also possible to add multiple domain name's to the <strong>Drop-ins domains</strong> field.
+This is especially usefull when working with multiple environments (local, dev, production).

+= Customer get expired links =
+Dropbox has usage limits in place for shared links.
+Please refer to the [this page](https://wordpress.org/plugins/woocommerce-dropbox/) for more information.

 == Changelog ==